taesungha11/tutorial-template/docs/source/index.rst

 ===================================

 .. note::
-This GitHub web page is to keep the record of studying in statistics with Python and R examples.
+This GitHub webpage documents the study of statistics with Python and R examples.

 Contents
 --------